redanthrax/tacticalrmm-aks/README.md

 You must decide on a short name for your container registry in azure.
 This example uses trmmcontainer but you'll have to use something different.
 After picking a name you will need to replace trmmcontainer in all the yaml files and while using this readme with the one you chose.
+Ex. az acr login --name trmmcontainer must become the one you choose.

 ## deploy via terraform